BOGIAAAAAA/TCG-Final-Project/README.md

 3. Run the server and client.
 4. You will observe TLS packets (e.g., Client Hello, Server Hello, Application Data) instead of plaintext game commands.

+## Stress Testing
+This document describes the stress testing design and results for our high-concurrency Client–Server network service system.
+The purpose of this test is to verify the server’s ability to handle multiple concurrent client connections, ensure system stability under load, and measure basic performance metrics such as latency.

+### Test Objectives
+The stress test is designed to validate the following aspects:
+1. Correct handling of high concurrent connections
+2. Stability of the multi-process server architecture
+3. Correct synchronization using IPC mechanisms
+4. Absence of crashes, deadlocks, or resource leaks under load
+5. Measurement of end-to-end request latency

+### Test Architecture

+#### Client Side (Load Generator)
+	1. Implemented using a multi-threaded architecture
+	2. Each thread acts as an independent client
+	3. Each client:
+	  •	Connects to the server
+	  •	Performs a login handshake
+	4. Repeatedly sends gameplay requests
+	5. Latency is measured per thread

+#### Server Side
+	1. Uses a multi-process (fork-based) architecture
+	2. Each client connection is handled by a worker process
+	3. Shared statistics are maintained using shared memory IPC
+	4. Server logic remains authoritative during the test

+### Test Environment
+	•	OS: Ubuntu Linux
+	•	Architecture: POSIX-compliant system
+	•	Compiler: GCC
+	•	Networking: TCP sockets
+	•	IPC: POSIX shared memory
+	•	Concurrency Model:
+	•	Client: multi-threaded
+	•	Server: multi-process

 ## Quick Start

 ### 1. 編譯專案 (Build)